 I’ve really come to love Christmas in my old age.
 I mean, I’m still not first in line for the Santa Claus Parade and I do procrastinate putting up the tree pretty hard; there is no garland on my banister, nor are there boxes of seasonal decor that emerge from my basement for the month of December, but having kids sure has put the fun and the magic back into the holiday…

-Until boxing day, that is – When all the gifts are open, there’s shit everywhere, and the house is characterized by the sounds of beeping, weird music, moving parts and cries over the fact that we don’t keep AAA batteries laying around.
+Until boxing day, that is – when all the gifts are open, there’s shit everywhere, and the house is characterized by the sounds of beeping, weird music, moving parts and cries over the fact that we don’t keep AAA batteries laying around.

-This is the point when I start muttering, “F*ck this holiday” under my breath as I add Baileys to my coffee and cut myself a piece of breakfast pecan pie.
+This is the point when I start muttering, “f*ck this holiday” under my breath as I add Baileys to my coffee and cut myself a piece of breakfast pecan pie.

-I recently had this conversation with some of my RM homies and they felt the exact same way, so at the risk of coming off as ungrateful she-witches, we decided we would come together to write this post… especially for all the non-parents out there (feel free to fwd it to all your extended family members).
+I recently had this conversation with some of my ladies and they felt the exact same way, so at the risk of coming off as ungrateful she-witches, we decided we would come together to write this post… especially for all the non-parents out there (feel free to fwd it to all your extended family members).

 Aunts, Uncles, Grands, friends: Take note!
 There’s a lot of shit out there and we know you want to spoil our kids rotten (which we really do love you for) but we thought that this year, we’d give you all a little direction to help keep your gift giving skills on point.